cloud-gov/pages-core/docs/DEVELOPMENT.md

 ### Current available features

 - `FEATURE_FILE_STORAGE_SERVICE`: The file storage service feature flag to gate the API's accessibility in production.

+- `FEATURE_WORKSHOP_INTEGRATION`: The Wokshop integration flag to gate the UI and API's accessibility in production.

 ### Api feature flags
 Api feature flags are evaluated at *runtime* and should be created explicitly in the code before the corresponding environment variable can be used.
 Example: